Prompting for Login during SSO

 Example

-To force an authentication to have occurred the last 30 minutes the client passes max_age=1800
+To force a new authentication 30 minutes after the last authentication, the client passes max_age=1800

 to the server in the authorization request.